-In line with Sandfire's growing understanding of the variable orientations of the mineralisation at Monty, the Company has included true width estimates for the mineralisation for the first time.
-As noted in prior releases, the estimated true widths for the Upper Zone mineralisation are significantly thinner than the down-hole widths as shown in Table 2 below.
+In line with the growing understanding of the variable orientations of the mineralisation at Monty, Sandfire has provided true width estimates for the mineralisation for the first time.
+As noted in prior releases, the estimated true widths for the Upper Zone mineralisation are significantly thinner than the down-hole widths as shown in Table 2.